barnysanchez/clarku-assignment7/template.md

 For example, my dataset would be named:   _sanchez_week10_data.pkl_

+(Just to be very clear, I expect your data sets to be single files.
+The data set should have the structure in place to hold the data samples, the features and labels.)

+In addition to the data set file, I expect to see in your repo the Jupyter notebook with the naming convention: *lastname*_week10.ipynb.

 # Section 2) Explain your data set, how it is composed, and how you collected it (30%)

 For example, if your data set is a csv file, I expect an explanation of every column.
 Explain what every feature is and the label(s) in place.
 If your dataset is a collection of images, explain how each is composed, and the classes.